kyma-project/btp-manager/docs/user/02-10-usage.md

 ## Create and Install a Secret

 To create a real BTP Manager Secret, follow these steps:
-1. Create a ServiceBinding to obtain the access credentials to the ServiceInstance as described in the [Setup](https://github.com/SAP/sap-btp-service-operator#setup) section in the SAP BTP service operator documentation (point 2: Obtain the access credentials for the SAP BTP service operator).
+1. Create a ServiceBinding to obtain the access credentials to the ServiceInstance as described in the [Setup](https://github.com/SAP/sap-btp-service-operator#setup) section in the SAP BTP service operator documentation (go to the instruction on how to obtain the access credentials for the SAP BTP service operator).
 2. Copy and save the access credentials into your `creds.json` file in your working directory.
 3. In the same directory, run the following script to create the Secret: